rucinskimaciej/tapsterbot/doc/curlies.md

 **Draw a random pattern (swipe-based)**
-_Command:_   curl --data "n=10&minWidth=-35&minHeight=-35&maxWidth=30&maxHeight=30" http://127.0.0.1:4242/drawRandomPattern
+_Command:_   curl --data "n=10&minWidth=100&minHeight=100&maxWidth=350&maxHeight=500" http://127.0.0.1:4242/drawRandomPattern
 _Exemple of result:_ {"status":0}
-_Note:_ Draws a random pattern using continuous strokes with n points in a defined area (based on robot's 3D landmark)
+_Note:_ Draws a random pattern using continuous strokes with n points in a defined area (based on device's 2D landmark)